aws/aws-cdk/packages/@aws-containers/aws-ecs-builder/README.md

 const environment = new Environment(stack, 'production');
 ```

-However you can also choose to build an environment out of a preexisting VPC,
+However, you can also choose to build an environment out of a pre-existing VPC,
 or ECS Cluster:

 ```js